ResumeAdapter

 Passionate about creating beautiful user experiences.

-Increased trial-to-paid conversion by 34% through user research-driven redesigns and 50+ cross-functional design sprints.
+Drove a 34% increase in trial-to-paid conversion through user research-driven redesigns and 50+ cross-functional design sprints.

 Proficient in design tools.

-Proficient in Figma, Sketch, Adobe XD, Miro, Maze, and Hotjar.
-Design systems: Storybook, Figma Auto Layout, token-based theming.
+Established a tooling stack across Figma, Sketch, Adobe XD, Miro, Maze, and Hotjar, plus Storybook, Figma Auto Layout, and token-based theming for design systems.

 Conducted user research to understand needs.

-Planned and executed 40+ moderated usability sessions and 3 diary studies, synthesizing insights into persona frameworks that informed 2 quarters of product roadmap.
+Planned 40+ moderated usability sessions and 3 diary studies, synthesizing insights into persona frameworks that informed 2 quarters of product roadmap.

 Collaborated with engineers on implementation.